liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

 **Assignment (for you to solve)**
 1. Use the common "post/redirect/get" pattern for displaying the `Thanks.cshtml` View.
-    Hint: use `TempData` to pass information between actions. `Newtonsoft.Json` might be useful.
+    Hint: use `TempData` to pass information between actions.
+The `JsonSerializer` class from the `System.Text.Json` might be useful.